Data Removal Recommendations

 EXTRA: OIT has a hard drive crusher used for crushing no-longer needed drives containing data covered under the Brown Restricted Information Policy.
 Contact the IT Service Center for more details and to arrange an appointment.

-The following chart is a collection of disk wiping software recommended by departmental computing coordinators (DCCs) or listed on a variety of other University and security sites.
+The following chart is a collection of suggested disk wiping software.
 The inclusion of any title does not indicate an endorsement by Brown University or the Office of Information Technology, and has only been provided as an aide in making a decision that best matches your specific needs.
-See also the Wikipedia list of data-erasing software.
+See also the articles in the "Further Reading" section below for more suggestions.

 |Darik's Boot and Nuke (DBAN)